FATelarico/ctv-network/NetworkAnalysis.md

   - `r pkg("ggraph")` allows to plot `igraph` objects by building up plots layer by layer.
   - `r pkg("ggsom")` offers functions to plot self-organizing maps (SOMs).
   - `r pkg("snahelper")` is an addin allowing access to a GUI for visualising and analysing networks.
 Once the visualisation is set, the relevant code is automatically added to the script.
-  - `r pkg("roughnet")` Leverages the [rough.js](https://github.com/rough-stuff/rough) library to draw sketchy, hand-drawn-like networks
+  - `r pkg("roughnet")` leverages the [rough.js](https://github.com/rough-stuff/rough) library to draw sketchy, hand-drawn-like networks
   - `r pkg("gganimate")` allows to produce GIFs and MP4s version of evolving ggplots, including those representing networks.
   - `r pkg("ggdendro")` makes it easy to make ggplots of dendograms create using the functions `tree`, `hclust`, `dendrogram`, and `rpart`.
   - `r pkg("multigraph")` is a powerful tool providing for easier visualisations of multigraphs, valued/signed networks, bipartite networks, multilevel networksnetworks, and Cayley graphs with various layout options.